Internet Sites for Career Planning

 - Provide information of use to the client

-- Be professionally prepared and executed (embedded links work, presentation is professional, grammar correct, no typos, extra resources and assistance provided when appropriate).
+- Be professionally prepared and executed (embedded links work, presentation is professional, grammar correct, appropriate use of images, no typos, extra resources and assistance provided when appropriate).

-Users may suggest additions and deletions if a new site fits the above guidelines.
-Please submit the title of the resource, the link, a 2-3 sentence description of what the site contains, and additional information for the reviewers.
-Submit the request now.
-Use our form – do not email NCDA.
+If a new site fits the above guidelines, submit the title of the resource, the link, a 2-3 sentence description of what the site contains, and additional information for the reviewers.
+Submit the request now using our form– do not email NCDA.
 Lengthy “sales pitches” about a new site will not be considered.
-Updates will be made at the editor's and reviewer's discretion, as appropriate.
+Updates (typically quarterly) will be made at the editor's and reviewers' discretion.